Map and Bind and Apply, a summary

 If you want to start using these kinds of functions in your own code, I hope that you can see how easy they are to write, but you should also consider using one of the excellent F# utility libraries that contain these and much more:

-ExtCore (, ).
+ExtCore (source, NuGet).
 ExtCore provides extensions to the F# core library (FSharp.Core) and aims to help you build industrial-strength F# applications.
 These extensions include additional functions for modules such as Array, List, Set, and Map; immutable IntSet, IntMap, LazyList, and Queue collections; a variety of computation expressions (workflows); and "workflow collections" -- collections modules which have been adapted to work seamlessly from within workflows.

-FSharpx.Extras ().
+FSharpx.Extras (home page).
 FSharpx.Extras is part of the FSharpx series of libraries.
 It implements several standard monads (State, Reader, Writer, Either, Continuation, Distribution), validation with applicative functors, general functions like flip, and some asynchronous programming utilities, and functions to make C# - F# interop easier.

 For example, the monadic traverse List.traverseResultM

-that I implemented is already available in ExtCore .
+that I implemented in this post is already available in ExtCore here.

-And if you liked this series, I have posts explaining the State monad in my series on and the Either monad in my talk .
+And if you liked this series, I have posts explaining the State monad in my series on "Dr Frankenfunctor and the Monadster" and the Either monad in my talk "Railway Oriented Programming".

 As I said at the very beginning, writing this up has been a learning process for me too.
 I am not an expert, so if I have made any errors please do let me know.